Mon - Fri: 8:00 am - 8:00 pm

 Do you have to be a Health Sciences student to enter the library?

-Do you have to be a Health Sciences graduate student to check out a study room?
+Do you have to be a Health Sciences student to check out a study room?

 Who can borrow from the library?

-Only Health Sciences students, other consortium members and faculty can borrow books from the Health Sciences library
+Howard University students, faculty, and staff, other consortium members can borrow materials from the Health Sciences library

-Food is only allowed in the café area on the 1st floor behind the security desk.
+Food is allowed in the café area on the 1st floor behind the security desk.

-Reserve books can be checked out for 3hrs with a HU ID (or WRLC ID) but can ONLY be used in the Health Sciences Library.
+Reserve books and materials are located behind the circulation desk and can be checked out for 3 hrs with a HU ID (or WRLC ID) but can ONLY be used in the Health Sciences Library.

-Can I check out books from another library in the WRLC consortium?
+Can I check out materials from another library in the WRLC consortium?

 What are the library hours?

-Library hours are subject to change and will always be posted in the library, on the library’s website and on the library’s social media pages.
+Library hours are subject to change and will always be posted in the library, on the library’s website, and the library’s social media pages.